hartery5/Newton2Law/README.md

 $$ +F_{T,2} - F_{g,2} = -m_2a_{2,y}$$

-Notice that acceleration takes on a sign based on our convention! $a_2$ is the magnitude of the acceleration of object 2.
+Notice that acceleration takes on a sign based on our convention! $a_{2,y}$ is the magnitude of the acceleration of object 2 along the vertical axis.

 We might have too many variables... however, we can recognize something about connected objects: $`a_{1,x}=a_{2,y}=a`$.
 Further, the tension in an ideal, massless string is equal at all points: $`F_{T,1}=F_{T,2}=F_T`$.
 We simplify our system as follows: